Last updated on February 2nd, 2021 at 09:06 pm

 What’s near Highlands Hammock State Park

 Highlands Hammock’s sister park, Lake June In the Winter, is a 20-minute drive.
 Additional hiking opportunities are available, although these trails are not as shaded as those in Highlands Hammock.

 In fact, they call the lake’s sand scrub habitat “Florida’s desert,” and not without cause.

 Yet this barren habitat is home to some of Florida’s rarest plants and animals, including the Florida scrub jay, the scrub lizard and the bobcat.
-Ospreys and bald eagles are frequently sighted near the lake.
+Ospreys and bald eagles are frequently seen near the lake.

-Highlands Hammocks State Park, 5931 Hammock Road, Sebring, Florida 33872; (863) 386-6094; 159 campsites in a shady live oak hammock. $22 plus tax.
-For reservations, visit ReserveAmerica online, or call (800) 326-3521.
-Highlands Hammock State Park is off US 27 on SR 634 (also known as Hammock Road), four miles west of Sebring.
-Lake June-In-Winter Scrub State Park is about 12 miles south of Sebring, off U.S. 27.
+Highlands Hammocs State Park, 5931 Hammock Road, Sebring, Florida 33872; (863) 386-6094; 159 campsites. $18-$22 per night plus $6.70 per booking.
+Reserve sites up to 11 months in advance online or call (800) 326-3521.
+Highlands Hammock State Park is off US 27 on SR 634 (Hammock Road), four miles west of Sebring.